elecfreaks/learn-en/pico-ed-kit/pico-ed-starter-kit/case10-motor.md

   ...
 ```

-3. Set the self-locking switch to pull up.
+3.Set the self-locking switch to pull up.
 ```python
 locking.pull = digitalio.Pull.UP
 ```

-3. The state of the self-locking switch is judged cyclically to change the state of the motor.
+4.The state of the self-locking switch is judged cyclically to change the state of the motor.
 ```python
 while True:
     if locking.value == False: